alexpetrean80/azkaban/README.md

 # Other modifications
 - zsh plugins to make life easier via antigen.zsh
 - different prompt from the default parrot one

-# On DockerHub
-It can be pulled with tag p4df00t/azkaban:latest

 # How to run
 I recommend running this in the same way that the ParrotOS team does: